bbzfc/bbzfc/docs/bbzfc_specs/game_worlds.md

   - Layout of objects, structures, flags, etc.
   - Terrain.
   - Atmosphere and weather conditions.
-  - Time zone (night or day, specific time of day.
+  - Time zone (night or day, specific time of day).
 - Private or public.
 If private, there exists a specific set of users that can access the **Game World**.
 - Match type.
 - Time control.